-Landing in Taiwan is always exciting, but before you head out to explore, there is one quick step you need to take: filling out the Taiwan Arrival Card (TWAC).
-This simple form is required for every traveler, whether you are visiting for a holiday, seeing family, attending business, or coming back home.
-Completing it helps immigration record your entry details and makes the arrival process smoother, so you can begin enjoying your trip right away.
+Landing in Taiwan is always exciting, but before heading out, there’s one quick step to complete: the Taiwan Arrival Card (TWAC).
+This online form is required for all travelers and helps make the immigration process smoother, so you can start your trip without delays.

 🛬 What Is the Taiwan Arrival Card?